Cerro Overo: Geology

 Geologically, Cerro Overo is part of the Central Volcanic Zone (CVZ) of the Andes, which is represented by Lascar and Chiliques volcanoes around Cerro Overo.
 The CVZ is one of four volcanic belts that are located in the Andes, and which include the Northern Volcanic Zone, the Central Volcanic Zone, the Southern Volcanic Zone and the Austral Volcanic Zone.
 Volcanism occurs due to the subduction of the Nazca Plate off the west coast of South America.
 Changes in its geometry over time have caused variations in the volcanic activity in the Central Volcanic Zone, the latest of which helped build the Puna-Altiplano, the highest volcanically active high plateau in the world.

 The maar is set into Pliocene-age ignimbrites erupted by the La Pacana caldera, and the underlying rocks range in age from Permian to Miocene and include both volcanic and sedimentary rocks.
-A fault may have controlled its formation; the maar lies at the intersection of several north-northeast trending lineaments with a northwest-southeast trending regional tectonic structure.
+A fault like the Miscanti fault may have controlled its formation; the maar lies at the intersection of several north-northeast trending lineaments with a northwest-southeast trending regional tectonic structure.
 Most likely, the faults allowed the magma to bypass the crustal structures that intercept mafic magmas such as these of Cerro Overo before they reach the surface.
+An aquifer may exist inside the Cerro Overo diatreme.